 If some of the fraudulent accounts have left negative reviews for other businesses, have a look through those reviews and see if you recognise any names.
 This is how we discovered our culprit; a former acquaintance had left reviews under their own name for all of the other businesses attacked by the fake accounts.

 It’s worth remembering that this kind of evidence is purely circumstantial, and not necessarily pointing to the right person.
-Avoid blaming anyone publicly, or fuelling any kind of witch-hunt.
+Avoid blaming anyone publicly or fueling any kind of witch-hunt.

 If you think you know who is responsible for your fake reviews, there are a few more steps you could take:

-Contact a solicitor for advice - Depending on the content and nature of the reviews, you may have some legal discourse.
-Often a cease desist letter threatening legal action will be enough to dissuade the spammer without costing too much in time or money.
+Contact a solicitor for advice.
+Depending on the content and nature of the reviews, you may have some legal discussion.
+Often a cease and desist letter threatening legal action will be enough to dissuade the spammer without costing too much in time or money.